On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-\begin{claim} $Q^+_1$ and $Q^+_2$ are free-path guarded. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:lemmaClaimHPCovered}] First note that the lemma holds for every free-path in the extension that is also a free-path in the original query.
-The only edge that was added in the extension contains $V_P$.
+\begin{claim} $Q^+_1$ and $Q^+_2$ are free-path guarded. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:lemmaClaimHPCovered}] Since the original CQs are free-path guarded, every free-path in the extension that is also a free-path in the original query is guarded.
+According to our construction, the only atom that was added in the extension contains exactly $V_P$.
 Thus, a new free-path $(v_0,\ldots,v_{m+1})$ contains $v_j,v_{j+1}\in V_P\subseteq\free(Q_2)=\free(Q_2^+)$.
-In particular, $Q_2^+$ does not contain new free-paths.
+In particular, since the variables in the center of a free-path must be existential, $Q_2^+$ does not contain new free-paths.
+It is left to handle free-paths that appear in $Q_1^+$ but not in $Q_1$.